 So… How do I make my ‘waste & sustainability’ journey relevant to my customers?

 Most importantly, apply rule #1 - put your customer first.
 Put on your customers' hat!’
-If something excites you, it doesn’t necessarily mean it equally excites your customer.
+If something excites you, it doesn’t necessarily mean it excites your customer.
 You’ve got to walk in their shoes and see the world through their eyes.
 Think about what matters to them.
 If you know what common themes make your customers tick, what worries or interests them, you are halfway there.
-Don't be afraid to talk to them and ask questions about what they care about.
+Don't be afraid to talk and ask them questions about what they care about.

 Connect your sustainability journey to something your customers believe and care about.
 Think about how you can translate what you do to support the planet into a powerful story that will excite your customers.
 Always think about how you can evoke a positive emotional response.
 Good storytelling is key!

 Here are a few examples:

 Clean beaches and oceans: Residents and visitors want to experience our beaches, parks and bays without litter.
 They love seeing our marine life thrive.
 If you just eliminated plastic straws from your venue, you don’t want your customers to think you’re just saving money or wanting to inconvenience them.
 Let them know you took this step because you want to help reduce the amount litter and plastic impacting our seabirds and marine life.

 Homelessness: Most people think it’s wrong that we throw out so much edible food, while many Australians go hungry each day.
 If you’ve teamed up with a food rescue organisation, share with your customers that you’re actively fighting food waste and let them know their patronage supports our wider community.